Bradford Bulls: 1996–2011: Golden era

 In 1996, the first tier of English rugby league clubs changed from a winter to a summer season and played the inaugural Super League season.
 Bradford dropped the 'Northern' name to become Bradford Bulls.
+The city's MPs objected to this and filed an Early Day Motion in Parliament protesting against the change.
 Australian Brian Smith took over as head coach in 1995, with Matthew Elliott as his assistant.
 The Bulls won the Super League title in the 1997 season, the last before the Play off/ Grand Final structure was implemented in 1998.

 When Smith left, Elliot coached the Bradford Bulls to the 1999 Super League Grand Final and in 2000 the Bulls won the Challenge Cup for the first time in 51 years with victory over Leeds in Edinburgh.

 Brian Noble was appointed Bradford head coach in November 2000.
 Noble took the Bradford Bulls to the 2001 Super League Grand Final in which they defeated the Wigan Warriors.
 As Super League VI champions, the Bulls played against 2001 NRL Premiers, the Newcastle Knights in the 2002 World Club Challenge.
 Noble oversaw Bradford's victory.
 He took the Bulls to the 2002 Super League Grand Final which was lost to St. Helens.